abstractqqq/dsds/README.md

 A general purpose traditional data science package for large and scalable data operations.
 It aims to be an improvement over a subset of functionalities in other packages like Scikit-learn, category_encoders, or feature engine, etc. The primary focus right now is:

 0. Treating dataframes as first-class citizen, using Rust, NumPy, SciPy as tools to support.
 No more other core dependency.
+Will rely more on Rust as time goes.
+Python side dependency should be minimized.
 1. Providing practical feature prescreen (immediate detection and removal of useless featuers, data profiling, over time report etc.)
 2. Fast and furious feature selection and engineering using simple methods.
-It has significantly faster F-score, MRMR, mutual_info_score, better feature extraction and engineering, etc.
+It has significantly faster F-score, mutual_info_score, better feature extraction and engineering, etc. Currently, DSDS provides MRMR with more than 90% speed up than the most popular MRMR package on github.
+For model details, see [here](./FEATURE_SELECTION.md)
 3. Cleaner pipeline construction and management, much easier to create custom "transformers" (All Polars Expressions are acceptable as "transformers".)
 4. Consistent API with intuitive argument names and extensive docstring and examples.
 No function side effect.
 Always return one type of output.
 5. Functional interface and fully typed functions for a better developer experience.
 No mixins, no multiple inheritance.
 No classes.
 Just Polars.
 6. Better performance and faster iteration and less reliance on expensive VMs
-7. Minimum dependency on Python side.

 At this moment, it will not include traditional data science models, like SVM, random forest, etc. This may change once in the future when the Rust side of data science models catch up.